decentraland/old-documentation/_posts/development-guide/2018-02-14-click-events.md

 ## Properties of button events

-All _button down_ and _button up_ event objects contain the following parameters:
+All _button down_ and _button up_ event objects, as well as events from `OnPointerDown` and `OnPointerUp` components, contain the following parameters:

 - `origin`: Origin point of the ray, as a _Vector3_
 - `direction`: Direction vector of the ray, as a normalized _Vector3_